TalaoDAO/oidc4vc-server/docs/source/api.rst

 .. warning:: As your company has an access to all user data, you should give users access to their identity in order them to manage authorizations by themselves.

-Create a new identity :
+Create a new person identity :

 .. code::